Safe Routes to Schools Leads to More Student Walking and Biking

 According to a recent research review, the Safe Routes to School program has been successful in increasing the proportion of students that walk and bike to school.

 The Safe Routes to Schools (SRTS) program provides education, encouragement and road improvements to create safe conditions to increase rates of walking and biking.
-This is particularly important for low income and Latino populations who tend to experience greater rates of obesity and pedestrian injury and tend to live in areas with poor walking conditions.
+This is particularly important for low-income populations who tend to experience greater rates of obesity and pedestrian injury and tend to live in areas with poor walking conditions.

 This means fewer students are riding the bus, which costs school districts $100 to $500 million dollars per year.